 With that said, it never hurts to place a few phone calls to your favorite casino properties and ask for the table games manager.
 By inquiring about the status of Big Raise Stud Poker, you may get lucky enough to find the game being played in your local casino, or hear of a venue somewhere else which does offer the game.

 As for the online arena, Big Raise Stud Poker has yet to be adapted for play over the internet.

 Big Raise Stud Poker Strategy

-Courtesy of acclaimed game theorist and casino mathematics expert Michael Shackleford, AKA the Wizard of Odds, offers players basic strategy that they should stick to when at the Big Raise Stud Poker tables is actually quite simple.
+The basic strategy that players should stick to at the Big Raise Stud Poker tables is actually quite simple.